 Serato DJ is an excellent piece of DJ software for beginners.
 You can test the features with the free Serato DJ Lite version and then upgrade to Serato DJ Pro when ready.

 The landscape of controllers available for Serato is broad.
 All levels of DJs can dive in and experience one of the world’s best pieces of DJ software.
 And it’s all backed by outstanding Serato DJ hardware.
 When determining the best it can be difficult as every DJ has different needs and different budget levels.

-Once you take price out of the equation the Pioneer DDJ 1000SRT is the best controller for Serato.
-Pro-level gear that is capable of handling any situation.
+Once you take price out of the equation the Rane One is the best controller for Serato.
+High-quality gear that is suitable for both regular and scratch DJs.
+Tight integration with Serato and rock-solid build quality.
 While it is an expensive piece of DJ gear you do get what you pay for.
 A controller built to last and at the top of professional-level Serato DJ controllers.